 QUALITOP aims at developing a European immunotherapy-specific open Smart Digital Platform and using big data analysis, artificial intelligence, and simulation modelling approaches.
 This will enable collecting and aggregating efficiently real-world data to monitor health status and QoL of cancer patients given immunotherapy.
 Using machine learning approaches, QUALITOP will provide “real-time” recommendations stemming from patient profiles and feedbacks via the Smart Digital Platform.
 Furthermore, an increased visibility on patients’ behaviour, a better IR-AEs prediction, and an improvement of care coordination will help analysing through simulation modelling approaches the gain in cost-effectiveness.
 Guidelines will be issued over the short and long-term.

-Over the course of 2021, the "Cancer Survivorship – AI for Well-being" cluster aims to run two to three more Meeting of Minds events.
+The "Cancer Survivorship – AI for Well-being" cluster aims to run two to three more Meeting of Minds events.
 In addition, it aims to run an industry-focused event to showcase ongoing projects’ work and obtain early indicator feedback on it.
 Furthermore, the cluster intends to strengthen the wider take up and interest in the outcomes of the participating projects.
 Finally, the "Cancer Survivorship – AI for Well-being" cluster will also explore possibilities for industrial uptake of the projects’ outcomes.

 We look forward to collaborating throughout this undertaking to amplify our voices and support each other’s aims for the benefit and health of EU citizens.